williamstern/interop/docs/client.rst

 client Docker image.

 Note this library does not provide client-side request validation.
-It relies on the server to reject invalid requests, like rejecting Target objects with an invalid shape.
+It relies on the server to reject invalid requests, like rejecting objects with an invalid shape.

 .. automodule:: interop
    :members: Client,